Zdeněk Mlynář: Mlynář's role in shaping the politics in Czechoslovakia

 Mlynář had been a law student in the Soviet Union during the 1950s.
 He was known to have taken a detached approach to the developments in Czechoslovakia at the time.
 This bearing allowed him to exercise a critical analysis of the political and social developments taking place in Czechoslovakia and the rest of the region which was under Soviet influence.

 The early 1960s signaled a radical transformation in the Eastern European political and social landscape.
 Sweeping reforms and wide restructuring in various areas of daily life began to take place across the region.
 The first inklings of freedom of the press began to become apparent with the easing of censorship and the allowance for further debate on various social issues.
 A more permissive healthcare system gave patients the freedom to choose which doctors would provide for their treatment.
 Restrictions on religion became less constrained.
-In addition, the population began to be able to move about more freely as limitations on transportation were eased as well (Crampton 321–322).
+In addition, the population began to be able to move about more freely as limitations on transportation were eased as well.

 It was during this period of positive social and political upheaval that Mlynář was assigned to the task of drafting policy recommendations for the Czechoslovakian communist party in 1967.
 These were to be used for the 13th Party Congress which was planned for 1970.
 Only three years prior in 1964, at a time when the national assembly of Czechoslovakia was "showing an uncharacteristic liveliness for a communist parliament" (322), Mlynář had made the argument that 'pressure groups' should be allowed to have their say concerning the state machinery.
 The electoral law had changed by 1967 in that it allowed for more freedom when nominating candidates.
 The changes also reflected an important advance in that it would be possible to nominate more candidate than there were places to be filled.

 Mlynář and his colleagues who were assigned to the difficult task of crafting these new policies devoted their efforts to two main issues: the first was the nature of Czechoslovakia's place in the socialist community.
 The second was the position of the communist party domestically.
 The increasing liberalization and gradual sweep of reforms allowed for these questions to be raised for further inquiry.
 The 1960 constitution had declared that Czechoslovakia had moved into the socialist stage of its development.
 The communist party's role as the 'instrument of dictatorship' (323) had been removed.